1142.000.00 SNAP Claims Determinations

 1142.035.10 Determining the Amount of the Claim

-IM-52 May 30, 2013; IM-36 April 22, 2010; IM-40 May 28, 2008; IM-142 December 2, 2005
+IM-65 July 12, 2023; IM-52 May 30, 2013; IM-36 April 22, 2010; IM-40 May 28, 2008; IM-142 December 2, 2005

-• For Inadvertent Household Error (IHE) and Suspected Program Violation (SPV) claims involving earned income, do not apply the earned income deduction to that part of any earned income that the EU failed to report in a timely manner when that is the basis for the claim.
+• For Inadvertent Household Error (IHE) and Suspected Program Violation (SPV) claims involving earned income, do not apply the earned income deduction to that part of any earned income that the household failed to report in a timely manner when that is the basis for the claim.